Canon 2000D vs Panasonic GH4

 Review summary: Canon 2000D vs Panasonic GH4

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Panasonic GH4?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 2000D: